takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 ## Dockerfile basics

-In the first video you'll find the key concepts, Dockerfile examples, I teach you how to manage your Docker images locally and we'll create an example web server custom image and understand the concept of layering.
+In the first video you'll find the key concepts, Dockerfile examples, I teach you how to manage your Docker images locally and we'll create a custom image and understand the concept of layering.

-<div class="video-thumb"><iframe width="560" height="315" src="https://www.youtube.com/embed/6Er8MAvTWlI" frameborder="0" allowfullscreen></iframe></div>

 ### Dockerfile example